 We are a biopharmaceutical company pioneering an understanding of the non-coding regulatory region of the genome controlling the activation and repression of genes.
 Our goal is to advance a new wave of medicines to control the expression of disease-driving genes.
 We have built a proprietary gene control platform designed to systematically and efficiently analyze this unexploited region of DNA in human disease tissue to identify and drug novel targets linked to genomically defined patient populations.
 Because gene expression is fundamental to the function of all cells, we believe that our gene control platform has broad potential to create medicines that achieve profound and durable benefit across therapeutic areas and a range of diseases.
 By focusing on genomically defined subsets of patients, we believe we can conduct efficient clinical trials with a higher likelihood of success.
-We are currently focused on developing treatments for cancer and immunemediated diseases and are building a pipeline of gene control medicines.

-In the third quarter of 2016, we began enrolling patients in a Phase 2 clinical trial for our lead product candidate, SY-1425 (tamibarotene), an oral, potent and selective retinoic acid receptor alpha, or RARα, agonist, in genomically defined subsets of patients with relapsed or refractory acute myelogenous leukemia, or AML, and relapsed high-risk myelodysplastic syndrome, or MDS.
-In the fourth quarter of 2016, an investigational device exemption for the assay being used to select patients for this trial was approved by the U.S. Food and Drug Administration, or FDA.
-With this approval, we have expanded this trial to include newly diagnosed AML patients who are at least 60 years old and are not suitable candidates for standard chemotherapy, and lower-risk, transfusion-dependent MDS patients.
-During 2017, we further expanded this trial to explore the safety and efficacy of SY-1425 when combined with azacitidine, a hypomethylating agent that is commonly used to treat AML, in newly diagnosed AML patients who are at least 60 years old and not suitable candidates for standard chemotherapy.
+In September 2016, we began enrolling patients in a Phase 2 clinical trial evaluating the safety and efficacy our lead product candidate, SY-1425 (tamibarotene), an oral, potent and selective retinoic acid receptor alpha, or RARα, agonist.
+In this trial, we are evaluating SY-1425 as a single agent in four acute myeloid leukemia, or AML, and myelodysplastic syndrome, or MDS, patient populations, as well as in combination with azacitidine, a standard-of-care therapy, in newly diagnosed AML patients who are not suitable candidates for standard chemotherapy.
+All patients enrolled in this trial are prospectively selected using biomarkers for high expression of RARA or IRF8, which are genes associated with the RARA pathway.
 On the basis of preclinical data we have generated, we also plan to pursue clinical development of SY-1425 in combination with an anti-CD38 therapeutic antibody in defined subsets of AML and MDS patients identified using our biomarkers.
-In May 2017, we initiated a Phase 1 clinical trial for our development candidate SY-1365, a highly potent and selective small molecule inhibitor of cyclin-dependent kinase 7, or CDK7, in patients with advanced solid tumors.
+In May 2017, we began enrolling patients in a Phase 1 clinical trial of SY-1365, a potent and selective small molecule inhibitor of cyclin-dependent kinase 7, or CDK7, in patients with advanced solid tumors.
 Both of these programs may have potential in additional disease indications.
-Using our platform, we are also generating a pipeline of novel preclinical drug candidates in cancer, including immuno-oncology, and advancing our research efforts in autoimmune and rare genetic diseases.
+Using our platform, we are also generating a pipeline of novel preclinical drug candidates in cancer, including immuno-oncology, autoimmune disorders and genetic diseases.
 We plan to advance one of our four preclinical programs to support a potential investigational new drug application, or IND, filing in 2019.
-Our goal is to build a fully integrated biopharmaceutical company based on our leadership position in gene control.

 Since our inception in November 2011, we have devoted substantially all of our resources to organizing and staffing our company, business planning, raising capital, developing our technology platform and conducting preclinical research for our product candidates.
 We do not have any products approved for sale and have not generated any revenue from product sales.
 We have financed our operations to date primarily through private placements of preferred stock and the initial public offering of our common stock, or IPO.
-From inception through March 31, 2017, we raised an aggregate \$179.7 million from such transactions, including \$57.5 million in aggregate gross proceeds from our IPO in July 2016, and \$122.2 million of gross proceeds from sales of our preferred stock and from the issuance of convertible notes that subsequently converted to preferred stock to fund operations.
-On April 26, 2017, we issued and sold an aggregate of 2,592,591 shares of our common stock in a private placement at a price per share of \$13.50, resulting in aggregate gross proceeds of \$35.0 million, before deducting placement agent fees of \$2.1 million and other offering expenses estimated to be \$0.2 million.
+From inception through June 30, 2017, we raised an aggregate of \$214.7 million from such transactions, including \$35.0 million in gross proceeds from the private placement of our common stock in April 2017, \$57.5 million in aggregate gross proceeds from our IPO in July 2016, and \$122.2 million of gross proceeds from sales of our preferred stock and from the issuance of convertible notes that subsequently converted to preferred stock to fund operations.